|

 was the most famous skeptic in modern times, having authored

-five books on UFOs and appeared on television countless
+five anti-UFO books and appeared on television countless

 times.
 In his first book, "UFOs - Identified"